Benefits of Acupuncture while training for the NYC Marathon

 ER: I started out following a strict training plan with recommended mileage and specific training days, but discovered I needed more flexibility with my training style.
 I was increasing my mileage too quickly and struggled on long runs.
 Running became less joyful.
 Running is my meditation.
 It is the activity I most enjoy both physically and mentally.
 So I instead turned to my body's wisdom and began to train more intuitively.
 Using a training plan received from my running group, Jersey Women Strong, as a template, I was able to curate a more enjoyable plan.
 Currently, I do 2 strength training sessions per week along with 4 running days: 1 is a workout dedicated to speed, 1 dedicated to higher mileage, and the other 2 more "easy" days at a comfortable pace.
 My strength sessions are on the same days as harder runs, so my easy days remain easy.
 I also incorporate cross-training and swim and hike once per week as well.
 Yoga and mobility work are for rest days.
 This helps keep my joints lubricated and muscles flexible.

-Here’s and example of my training schedule on a typical week:
+Here’s an example of my training schedule on a typical week:

 Mondays - yoga